revbayes/revbayes.github.io/tutorials/ctmc/index.md

 where $t$ is the branch length in units of time, and $r$ is the rate (clock) for the process.
 In the later exercises you will be asked to specify more complex substitution models. **Don’t worry, you won’t have to calculate all of the transition probabilities, because RevBayes will take care of all the computations for you.** Here we only provide some of the equations for the models in case you might be interested in the details.
 You will be able to complete the exercises without understanding the underlying math.

-The files for this example analysis are provided for you, which can easily be run using the `source()` function in the RevBayes console:
+The file for this example analysis are provided for you ([`mcmc_JC.Rev`](scripts/mcmc_JC.Rev)).
+If you download this file and place it in a directory called `scripts` inside your main tutorial directory, you can easily execute this analysis using the `source()` function in the RevBayes console:

 ```
 source("scripts/mcmc_JC.Rev")